-Ty Hapus is a unique and specialist day time service for people with early onset Alzheimers disease and other dementias, focusing on those diagnosed under 65 and their famillies.
+Ty Hapus is a unique and specialist project for people with early onset Alzheimers disease and other dementias, focusing on those under 65 and their famillies.

 Our patrons include Professor Julie Williams, who with her team at Cardiff University, is leading groundbreaking research into early onset Alzheimers Disease.